MatiasMtz/CSharp-Exercises/README.md

 Console Application that allows users to manage a to-do list.
 The program should allow the user to add, view and remove tasks from their to-do list.

 When the program starts, it should display a menu of options, such as:
-- Add a new task.
+- Add a new task:

 If the user chooses to add a task, they should be prompted to enter the task description and due date.
 The task should then be added to the to-do list.

-- View all tasks.
+- View all tasks:

 If the user selects to view all tasks, they should be shown a list of all the tasks currently in the to-do list, along with their due dates.

-- Remove a task.
+- Remove a task:

 If the user choose to remove a task, they should be prompted to select the task to remove from the to-do list.
 Once the taks is removed, the updated task list should be displayed.

-- Quit the program.
+- Quit the program:

 Ends the program.